roachhd/roachhd.github.io/styleguide/repo/index.md

 title: Repo Styleguide
 ---

-This it's a style guide for GitHub repos.
-Most projects should include the following:
+This is my style guide for GitHub repos.
+Although it is not just suited to Github, most projects should include the following:

 ## Documentation